Faculty and staff group photo at Pacífico Internacional

 César Bravo Frutos

-Main Teacher Grade 5, Spanish teacher Grades 5/6/7
+Main Teacher Grade 6, Spanish Teacher Middle School

 César is originally from Argentina and has lived in Costa Rica for the past 12 years.
 His Waldorf journey began thanks to his eldest daughter, Olivia, which led him to volunteer at Guanacaste Waldorf School, first supporting maintenance and later teaching Movement and Physical Education.
 After the school's closure in 2020, César and a group of colleagues founded Pacific Waldorf School in 2021.
 Since then, he has had the privilege of accompanying the same group of students, and this year he continues to guide them as their Fifth Grade teacher.
 He is currently completing his Waldorf teacher training in Mexico.
 His purpose as an educator is to support children in becoming creative, thoughtful, and responsible individuals who can make a positive contribution to society.
 César feels honored and grateful to continue walking alongside his students and to witness their growth as unique and valuable human beings.